-This response provides a valid inference from the text to explain how paragraph 15 helps to develop Urashima's point of view (by showing that he was in awe of the palace and the princess).
-The response provides a sufficient number of concrete details from the text for support as required by the prompt ("Urashima, being only a poor fisher lad, did not know how to behave in a palace" and "Urashima was lost in wonder as he looked upon her, and he could not speak.").
+This response provides a valid inference from the text to explain how paragraphs 1 through 4 are alike (because they all ask questions and give good reasons why you should have a kitten).
+The response provides a sufficient number of concrete details from the text for support as required by the prompt (they need little space and they bathe their selves).
 This response includes complete sentences where errors do not impact readability.

-Sample Response to a 2018 Grade 3 Short-Response Question
+Sample Response to a 2016 Grade 6 Short-Response Question

-Note that the four-sentence response below from the 2018 Grade 3 released scoring materials provided on the EngageNY web site (https://www.engageny.org/resource/released-2018-3-8-ela-and-mathematics-state-test-questions) received full credit.
+Note that the two-sentence response below from the 2016 Grade 6 released scoring materials provided on the EngageNY website (https://nysed-prod.engageny.org/resource/released-2016-3-8-ela-and-mathematics-state-test-questions) received full credit.